As lawsuits mount, doctors insist surgical mesh is an important tool

 Published Saturday, September 30, 2017 7:00AM EDT

-Today, she is house bound and bed-ridden, battling constant infections and chronic pain after getting a plastic mesh implant to treat a common female disorder.
+Chrissy Brajcic was once a healthy, happily married mom of two boys, with a thriving interior design business.
+But she became house bound and bed-ridden, battling constant infections and chronic pain after getting a mesh implant to treat a common female disorder.

 Her doctor recommended treatment with a mesh sling -- a product made from a long narrow strip of polypropylene, a type of plastic.
 It is designed like a hammock, to support the urethra -- the tube connecting the bladder to the outside of the body.